Work: (1) publication design, exhibition graphics, www;

 “Salt in the Wound: Encountering Contemporary Artists across Europe by Jurriaan Benschop”, inlay, for Garret Publications.
 Offset printed, 130 × 200mm.

-“On Returning: Workshop for Post-Digital Archives” poster and publication, for the Visual Resources Centre at Aalto University.
+“On Returning: Workshop for Post-Digital Archives” poster, publication and tumblr page, for the Visual Resources Centre at Aalto University.
 Digital print, 297 × 420mm, 128 × 182mm.
 Design collaboration with

 Almost Improv: Interview with Filmmaker Gary Burns

 ”, two-sided poster on the occassion of screening the film Kitchen Party (1997), as part of the S’lim Zine #6 programme, for Selim Projects.
 Digital newsprint, 578 × 380mm.